AdnanJoraid/Todo/README.md

 # Todo
-To-Do iOS app that uses CoreData Framework for storing user's data permanently for offline uses.
+To-Do iOS app that uses CoreData Framework for storing user's tasks permanently for offline uses.

 ## The app is capable of:
  - Adding new tasks